How to create a prompt bot

 You can optionally enable "Cite sources" for your bot.
 This will enable citation UI elements for your bot in addition to instructing the bot to produce in-line citations when appropriate.

-Provide an intro message (Optional)
+Provide a greeting message (Optional)

 This is the message that the bot starts with when users land on the bot page.
 This can be used to explain to the users what the bot does or get necessary information that the bot needs to get started.